foxpro-js/foxpro-js.github.io/ReadMe.md

-# April fools rickroll skatepark website
+# April fools rickroll for FoxPro lovers

-As long as Ethan doesn't browse my repo before I send him the link, this should work great...
+Wouldn't it be great to automatically convert forms from FoxPro to JavaScript.
+Sounds too good to be true, doesn't it? :-)